mattn/gntp-send/README.md

 ## Building for UNIX
 -----------------

-Max OS X is basically a Unix varient and is covered by these instructions.
+Max OS X is basically a Unix variant and is covered by these instructions.

 gcc/g++ and make are required for building.